 It is okay because the guests do not know what the text should be.
 Calmly open the next slide, take a sip of water.
 If you cannot remember the original version, improvise.
 Say a couple of phrases and move on.

 You do not know the answer to a question

 We are all human and cannot know absolutely everything, especially if the problem is narrowly specific.
 Thank you for the interesting question, tell that you need to think about it, and promise to answer it personally outside the framework of the webinar.
 However, it is better to answer questions directly related to the topic of your presentation.

 The general rule does not feed the “trolls.”
 If you cannot come up with a biting answer right away, it is better to warn you that you do not answer such questions and then ignore them.

 Silence in the chat is scary.
 Prepare two or three exciting items from the “We Are Frequently Asked” series and tell them while your viewers sway and come up with their questions.

 Platform failure happened; the webinar is over.
 It is all over, chief!

 Fortunately, this happens quite rarely, and I have never had such a case even once.
-However, if this happens suddenly, then you need to send a letter to alit is appropriate in case of forced cancellation or postponement of a webinar.
+However, if this happens suddenly, you need to send a letter to alit appropriate in case of forced cancellation or postponement of a webinar.

 After air time